wesleymorlock/Single-Cycle-MIPS-Processor/README.md

 After compiling, the program can be executed by running the command `vvp fibOutput`.
 Running the current program will execute fibonacci, which outputs a value of 55 as the 10th number in the fibonacci sequence.
 To execute the `add_test` program, in the `memory.v` file, change the `$readmemh` statement to read from `add_test.v` instead of `

 Testing:
+In terms of testing, statistics were run on the add_test and fibonacci files.
+For additional statistics, additional fibonacciRefined files were modified to output the 5th and 20th fibonacci numbers.
+The results of these statistics were as follows:

+add_test.v
+20 time units,
+ clock cycles:          7,
+ number of instructions:          7,
+ Instructions per Clock Cycle: 1.000000

+fibonacciRefined.v
+41500 time units,
+ clock cycles:       2076,
+ number of instructions:       2076,
+ Instructions per Clock Cycle: 1.000000

+fibonacciRefined5.v
+3500 time units,
+ clock cycles:        176,
+ number of instructions:        176,
+ Instructions per Clock Cycle: 1.000000

+fibonacciRefined20.v
+5141100 time units,
+ clock cycles:     257056,
+ number of instructions:     257056,
+ Instructions per Clock Cycle: 1.000000
+**NOTE: to get this execution to run fully, the timestep for `$finish` in `myTest.v` needed to be increased to `#10000000

+From these results, it is clear that these programs are running on a single cycle cpu because of the fact that the IPC is always 1.
+Another important result is the amount of time required for each of the program executions. `add_test` does not require a lot of time because it is a much simpler program with just a few arithmetic instructions.
+As we move to fibonacci, however, the program includes branching, loading and storing in memory, as well is syscalls.
+The program executes in a loop until the desired fibonacci value is calculated.
+As number term for the fibonacci value increases (5, 10, or 20 in these tests), the number of time units increases significantly.
+This same relation shows in the clock cycles and number of instructions, because many more operations are required to calculate an nth fibonacci number.

+Furthermore, gtkwave images were created for each of these outputs.
+They can be found in the root directory under the names:
+	-add_test_gtk.png
+	-fib10_gtk.png
+	-fib5_gtk.png
+	-fib20_gtk.png
+These images show the exact changes of values throughout time.

 	-run with different numbers to get stats on:
 		-total sim time = monitor in syscall
 		-number of clock cycles = count in testbench